handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

 # Export Application Logs to External Logging Tools

 ## Introduction

-By default, a Fluent Bit instance has been configured in the **kyma-system** namespace.
-Then, it forwards the logs to a Loki instance inside the **kyma-system** namespace.
+By default, a Fluent Bit instance, a lightweight log processor and forwarder, has been configured in the **kyma-system** namespace to collect logs from multiple sources.
+Then, it forwards the logs to a Loki (scalable log aggregation system from Grafana) instance inside the **kyma-system** namespace.
 To access the Loki instance, see [Exposing built-in Grafana securely with Identity Authentication(IAS)](/documentation/observe/expose-grafana-with-ias/README.md).
 However, the Fluent Bit instance in the **kyma-system** namespace cannot be extended to forward logs to external tooling.
 This tutorial describes how to install a custom log collector in a custom namespace, then export the logs to an external logging tools such as an ELK stack (Elasticsearch and Kibana).

 The diagram below shows the target setup of our scenario.